 Several different mechanisms of injury can be involved at the same time, depending on the circumstances.Causes of Polytrauma

 Multiple trauma can be due to many things.
-The most common is an automobile accident.
+The most common is a car accident.
 There is usually a severe blunt force that acts on the entire body at the same time.
 Other causes of polytrauma include:

 - Combat-related injury